Geology of the Ellsworth Mountains: Tectonic history

 The whole stratigraphic succession of the Ellsworth Mountains has undergone low-grade regional metamorphism and has been severely distorted.
 The tectonic grains display parallelism to the mountain axes.
 Rocks typically exhibit cleavages and folds, as well as joints and small defects.
 The cleavage drops sharply in a southwesterly direction.
 The cleavage is parallel to the folds' axial plane.
 The cleavage fracture is well retained and of medium to high quality in slates, as well as in marble, quartzite, greywacke, and conglomerate.

 Folds with axes that descend 5 degrees to the northwest and are nearly parallel to the trend of the mountains were created as a result of deformation.
 Outcrops also contain a variety of folds, including symmetric, asymmetric, inverted, recumbent, chevron, and isoclinal folds.
 The axial planes of the majority of the folds are either asymmetric or flipped, and they drop sharply to the east.
 The Whiteout Conglomerate has a vast variety of wavelengths, ranging from 15m in medium- to thick-bedded quartzites to 3000m.

 There are also many joints and tiny faults, many of which are oblique and created by shearing after folding.
 The Heritage Range contains two significant strike faults.

 During the Permian-Triassic Gonwanian orogeny, contraction deformation affected the whole Cambrian to Permian geologic sequence of the Ellsworth Mountains.
-The Late Permian Deformation formed mesoscale folds which have an axial planar cleavage and/or thurst fault (a minor reverse fault).
+The Late Permian Deformation formed mesoscale folds which have an axial planar cleavage and/or thrust fault (a minor reverse fault).
 The Cambrian to Permian era strata may contain Late Permian structures.
 These structures may also be transected counterclockwise or refolded by Permian-Triassic deformation.
 The lineations produced along the fault which found within the mylonites regarded as a representation of the early Permian-Triassic Deformation.
 The early Permian-Triassic crenulated bedding-parallel mylonites, which underwent extensive folding and created penetrative regional cleavage in terms of pure and dextral shear, treated as a proxy for the principal Permian-Triassic structures.
 Late Triassic Deformation features including kink bands, crenulation cleavages, and small faults, have demonstrated how a triaxial strain system facilitated the expansion of the Ellsworth Mountains.